RapidField/solid-instruments/PULL_REQUEST_TEMPLATE.md

 - [ ] Applicable unit tests have been added or updated.
 - [ ] All unit tests are passing.
 - [ ] Thorough source documentation accompanies all code additions and modifications.
-- [ ] Styling guidelines were followed.
+- [ ] Styling guidelines were carefully followed.